 I'm Mark McLean, and I'm running for re-election as your State Representative in Hillsborough District 15.
 During my four terms in the New Hampshire House I have consistently fought to maintain openness in government, and support policies that allow the businesses and citizens of this state to thrive.

 I have always believed that New Hampshire's citizen-based legislature is one of our greatest strengths.
 While it's true that the government plays a vital role in the society we all enjoy, it is incumbent on all of us to insure that it understands that role and does not exceed it.
-I see the pressure to spend the people's money continuing to grow, and I understand that the prudent use of our financial resources is essential if we want to avoid a broad based income or sales tax and all the baggage that come with it.
+I see the pressure to spend the people's money continuing to grow, and I understand that the prudent use of our financial resources is essential if we want to avoid a broad-based income or sales tax and all the baggage that comes with it.

 Throughout my tenure I’ve pushed hard to chisel away at any barriers that might hold our state back.
 Things like excessive regulations, high energy and healthcare costs, and concerns about maintaining a strong workforce.
 To that end, I’ve sponsored and championed legislation to improve transparency relative to both energy and healthcare costs, and I’ve been a loud voice in calling for cutting regulations and the rules around licensure.
 These efforts have produced an economy that is amongst the top in the country even after the blows dealt by the Covid-19 pandemic.